Indonesia summons UK ambassador over raising of LGBT+ flag

 Responding to the raising of a LGBT+ flag by the UK embassy, an influential Islamic movement called Alumni 212 Brotherhood said it sullied the “sacred values of Indonesia”.

-The latest furore comes soon after a well-known Indonesian podcast was forced to withdraw an episode, after an interview with a same-sex couple sparked a backlash.
+The latest furore comes soon after a well-known Indonesian podcast was forced to withdraw an episode which contained an interview with a same-sex couple, following a backlash against it.

 Register for free to continue reading